How Many Calories Do You Burn Pole Dancing?

 Lucky for you, pole dancing does double duty.
 It's a great calorie burning activity that also builds muscle, so you can keep on burning calories even after your pole workout is done!

-So the short answer to the question of how many calories do you burn pole dancing?
+What's the short answer to the question of how many calories do you burn pole dancing?

 It's less important than you think!

 Do your cardio, work your muscles, and choose activities you enjoy (like pole dancing!).
 Remember, if you have fun with your fitness program you're much more likely to stick with it.
-And in the final analysis, the calorie burn of any activity remains purely theoretical unless you actually do it!
+And in the final analysis, the calorie burn of any activity remains purely theoretical unless you actually do it.

 What's New?